bwhicks/django-giftbox/README.rst

 directly, but allows Django to programmatically send a redirect and let the webserver handle the transaction.

-Eventually this package will also provide some pre-slugged views for use with a protected file setup.
+Eventually this package will also provide other convenience functions for protected file setups and Django.

 The current implementation is compatible with Django 1.8+ (tested against LTS releases) and py2/3 compatible.
 The only depedency is Django itself.